 - In an electric mixer fitted with the paddle attachment, cream the butter on medium speed until light.

-- Add the granulated sugar, brown sugar, molasses, grated fresh ginger, ground ginger, cinnamon, vanilla extract, nutmeg, and cloves and beat on medium speed until fully blended.
+- Add the granulated sugar, brown sugar, molasses, and fresh ginger and beat until fluffy.

-- In a medium bowl, sift together the flour, cornstarch, and salt.
-Add the flour mixture to the butter mixture in three parts, carefully and on low speed, until the ingredients are fully blended.
+- Add the flour mixture to the butter mixture in three parts, carefully and on low speed, until the ingredients are fully blended.

 Lola also requested a Mr. Fox cake.